Philippians Chapter Four

 Philippians 4:9

-Whatever you have learned or received or heard from me, or seen in me - put it into practice.
-And the God of peace will be with you.
+Keep doing what you have learned and received from me, what you have heard and seen me doing; then the God who gives shalom will be with you.

 Paul urges them to follow his example of following Christ and promises them that, if they are doing so, the peace of God will be with them.
 There are those that discount this principle of being an example but Paul boldly urges them to follow him as he follows Christ.
 This is kind of what we would call mentoring today and the sad fact is that we do not have enough Christian men and women standing up and demonstrating Jesus to our younger generations.